 What I tell clients

 Three things on every Camarillo new-construction call.
 First: register your buyer agent on the first sales office visit.
-All three production builders pay commissions to buyer agents - you pay nothing, you get representation, and your agent can negotiate incentives, design center pricing, and contract addendum terms that you cannot get walking in solo.
+The active production builders generally pay commissions to buyer agents - you pay nothing, you get representation, and your agent can negotiate incentives, design center pricing, and contract addendum terms that you cannot get walking in solo.
 Second: budget the delivered price, not the website base.
-Camarillo new construction adds 10-20% over base through design center and lot premium combined - the website number is the floor, not the ceiling.
+New construction commonly adds 10-20% over base through design center and lot premium combined - the website number is the floor, not the ceiling.
 Third: verify the school district boundary and the Mello-Roos for the specific lot before contingency removal.
 Camarillo school boundaries cross neighborhoods unexpectedly and Mello-Roos amounts vary lot-by-lot even within the same phase.

 Frequently Asked Questions